Ahmedouu/autoAPI/README.md

 # Testing

-using POSTMAN or whatever tool you prefer, navigate to body ==> form data here is what the endpoint3 test looks like, endpoint2 is the same but it takes only one file and the key is just file:
+using POSTMAN or whatever tool you prefer, navigate to body ==> form data here is what the endpoint3 test looks like, you can use the same files or different files the API will tell you what is what:

 ![image](https://github.com/Ahmedouu/APIFun/assets/33392644/fe6f13ab-3802-426c-9391-503fedeff0da)

-So in endpoint1, you can go /utils and replace the randomFile.txt by any file you want just make sure to rename to randomFile.
+In endpoint1, you can go /utils and replace the randomFile.txt by any file you want just make sure to rename it to randomFile.

 # Note: